Salyens/Mediawiz_FullStack_TypeScript/README.md

 3. **Server-Side Rendering (SSR)**: Important content components use SSR for better performance and SEO.
 4. **Tailwind CSS**: Uses Tailwind CSS for efficient and scalable styling.
 5. **Framer Motion for Animations**: Implements Framer Motion to create smooth and dynamic animations.
-6. **Language Switching with Locale Persistence**: The application supports multiple languages with the current locale stored in cookies for seamless switching.
+6. **Localization with next-intl**: The application supports multiple languages with the current locale managed and persisted using next-intl, stored in cookies for seamless switching.
 7. **Admin Panel with NextAuth Authentication**: A robust admin panel allowing text and image updates across all locales.
 It features a user table with search, sorting, and pagination, showcasing all users who have submitted forms.
 The admin panel's logic is abstract and supports any data structure, allowing for deep nesting.
 8. **Deployment on AWS Lightsail**: Deployed using AWS Lightsail with a setup for Nginx, Certbot, and other necessary configurations.
 9. **MongoDB Database**: Utilizes MongoDB for robust and scalable data management.